 The Department of Access Services can interpret and/or caption live during Zoom meetings.
 Instructors must coordinate with the Department of Access Services to ensure an interpreter and/or captionist is scheduled for the meeting.
 If an interpreter/captionist has access to the myCourses shell, they can launch the meeting from the Zoom tab.
 Otherwise, the instructor needs to send the meeting link to the interpreter/captionist.

 Please briefly check over the transcript to ensure that it accurately reflects the key terms for your class, your transcript is appropriately punctuated and capitalized, and the language has been accurately transcribed.
 If you feel that the transcript is unclear please submit it for captioning using the normal ILI process described above in the asynchronous video section.
 In order for ILI to access the Zoom recording for captioning purposes, the recording must be set to allow download (review Settings for sharing for details).
 It is important to note that files submitted to be captioned through the ILI’s captioning process will be available through Ensemble, RIT’s video server, and will be viewed by students in the myCourses content tool and not through Zoom.

-Synchronous meetings should be recorded so that students who are out sick or have trouble accessing your meeting due to poor internet connection can watch it.
+Due to limitations with storage space, you should only record meetings that you need to share with others.
+Examples are when students are out sick or when they cannot access the live meeting due to technical reasons.
 View instructions on how to Record a Zoom Meeting.
 Choose the cloud recording option due to the improved playback and sharing that is part of this option.
 No personal or confidential information should be discussed if the meeting is being recorded.

 For meetings scheduled through the myCourses integration, the cloud recordings will automatically be published to the Zoom link on the navigation bar in the course.
 We recommend you also post the link to the recording to the myCourses Content tool.